-Recall that a discrete group $\Gamma$ is amenable if there exists a finitely additive left invariant probability measure $\mu:\mathcal{P}(\Gamma)\rightarrow[0,1]$.
+Recall that a discrete group $\Gamma$ is amenable if there is a finitely additive left invariant probability measure $\mu:\mathcal{P}(\Gamma)\rightarrow[0,1]$.
 Here $\mathcal{P}(\Gamma)$ is the power set of $\Gamma$.
 For more details on amenability, we refer to \cite{Juschenko}.
 Examples of amenable groups are finite, abelian and solvable groups.
-The prototypical example of a non-amenable group is the free group $\mathbb{F}_{2}$.
-If a discrete group $\Gamma$ is amenable, then so are subgroups of $\Gamma$ and quotients by normal subgroups of $\Gamma$.
+The standard example of a non-amenable group is the free group on two generators $\mathbb{F}_{2}$.
+If a discrete group $\Gamma$ is amenable, then so are the subgroups of $\Gamma$ and the quotients of $\Gamma$ by normal subgroups of $\Gamma$.

 \begin{cor} Let $M$ be a compact, connected manifold and $\mathcal{F}$ a Lie $\mathfrak{g}$-foliation on $M$ with dense leaves.
 If $\mathcal{F}$ is infinitesimally rigid, then $\pi_1(M)$ is not amenable. \end{cor} \begin{proof} Let $G$ be the connected, simply connected Lie group integrating $\mathfrak{g}$.
 Since $\mathfrak{g}$ is perfect by Prop.~\ref{prop:obstruction}, it follows that $G$ is not solvable.
 The holonomy subgroup $H=h\big(\pi_1(M)\big)\subset G$ is finitely generated and dense, therefore it contains a free subgroup $\mathbb{F}_{2}$ by \cite[Thm.~1.3]{Breuillard}.
 This implies that $\pi_1(M)$ is not amenable, for otherwise every subgroup of $H$ -- including this copy of $\mathbb{F}_2$ -- would be amenable.
 This proves the statement. \end{proof}